 Grinding your teeth regularly will cause them to wear down, and may even cause cracks and damage to your teeth.
 But even if the enamel is not damaged, the pressure of teeth grinding can cause your teeth to ache, and can also cause jaw pain and discomfort.
-If you think you grind your teeth, see Dr. Cassleman to get a night guard, which can help protect your jaw and your teeth from the pressure of nighttime grinding.
+If you think you grind your teeth, see Dr. Cassleman to get a night guard, which can help protect your jaw and your teeth from the painful pressure of nighttime grinding.

 If your tooth has been damaged by an oral injury, this can cause serious pain and discomfort.
 A cracked, chipped, or damaged tooth requires immediate care because damage to your enamel can cause further issues like a tooth infection.
 The sooner you get care, the better your outcome will be.

-If you accidentally pull out a crown or a filling, the vulnerable enamel of your tooth may be exposed to oral bacteria.
+If you accidentally pull out a crown or a dental filling, the vulnerable enamel of your tooth may be exposed to oral bacteria.
 The area may feel sensitive, and if you do not have your tooth restored promptly, the tooth can decay further, causing damage and discomfort.

 If your mouth hurts, there’s a cause, and your pain will most likely not go away on its own.
-Dr. Cassleman is an expert at diagnosing the source of oral pain, so you can quickly get back to smiling, pain-free.
-To make your treatment as easy as possible, we offer sedation at St. Clair Tooth Co.
-Rest assured, knowing you can relax during treatment and get long-term relief from the discomfort of your issue.
+Dr. Cassleman is an expert at diagnosing the source of tooth pain, so you can quickly get back to smiling, pain-free.
+To make your treatment as easy as possible, we also offer sedation at St. Clair Tooth Co.
+Rest assured, knowing you can relax during treatment and get long-term relief from the discomfort of your tooth pain.
 To get started, contact us today at (586) 404-4911, or come to our office near Grosse Pointe at 21321 Harper Ave, St. Clair Shores, MI 48080.